mozilla/glean.js/docs/reference/ci.md

 ### `check-qt-js`

-This is a rudimentray check to make sure the Glean.js Qt/QML bundle cleanly loads in QML environments.
+This is a rudimentary check to make sure the Glean.js Qt/QML bundle cleanly loads in QML environments.
 The QML JavaScript environment contains a few particularities unusual to JavaScript developers and the purpose of this job is to make sure new changes to Glean.js do not fail for these corner cases.